16 Most Common EMS Emergencies for EMTs & Paramedics

 The Cincinnati Prehospital Stroke Scale was designed to help EMS providers identify a possible stroke before the patient gets to the hospital.
 It tests for three basic signs.
 If any of these signs are present, the patient may have a stroke and should be transported to a hospital immediately.

 - Facial droop – The EMT may ask their patient to smile.
 If one side of their face does not move as well or if part of the face looks like it is drooping, it may be a stroke.

 - Arm drift – An EMT may ask their patient to close their eyes and hold their arms out straight for 10 seconds.
 If one arm does not move, or one arm drifts down compared to the other side, it may be a stroke.

 - Speech – At times, the EMT will ask their patient to say the words “You can’t teach an old dog new tricks,” or some other familiar saying.
-If the patient is unable to speak, slurs their words, or uses incorrect words, it may be a stroke.
+If the patient cannot speak, slurs their words, or uses incorrect words, it may be a stroke.

 About 72% of patients who show one of these signs are having an ischemic stroke.
 More than 85% of patients who show all three of these signs are having an acute stroke.

 Treatment for stroke involves thrombolytic therapy that can only be properly done in the hospital.
 There is a narrow timeline for treatment, so EMS providers must respond and act quickly.